-Mark-Paul Gosselaar, who got his start as "Zack" the hit series "Saved by the Bell," now says that the program was "not a great show."
+Mark-Paul Gosselaar got his start on the hit series "Saved by the Bell," but now he says that the show is "not a great show."
 Fans, however, have taken to social sites to argue that the show actually is not only great, but iconic.

 "Come on, Preppy!" chided Brent Yarina, who referenced Gosselaar's character's nickname throughout the series.
 It's clear that those who know the show, and love it, are not afraid to tell the world of their adoration.